VirtoCommerce/vc-docs/platform/user-guide/docs/subscription/overview.md

 * [In the Subscriptions module.](overview.md#view-subscriptions-in-subscriptions-module)
 * [In the Order module.](overview.md#view-subscriptions-in-order-module)

-## View Subscriptions in Subscriptions Module
+## View subscriptions in subscriptions module

 To view all the created subscriptions, click **Subscriptions** in the main menu.
 The next blade displays the list of created subscriptions: